FIRST LEGO League Advancement Policy

 - Once all teams have checked-in or have confirmed that they are not participating, CVR will perform a final calculation of advancement information (using the process above).

 - CVR will use the scheduled number of teams for the event day.
-No-show and dropped teams will not change the Robot Game Ranking hurdle.
+No-show teams will not change the Robot Game Ranking hurdle.

 - CVR will then inform the Judge Advisor of the final advancement number and robot game hurdle ranking prior to the Final Coach Meeting the morning of the event.